O-nazik/salesforce-sales-crm-automation/documentation/solution-design.md

 10. User Process Flow

-The intended user process is:
+Sales Activity Process

-1. User creates or updates a Salesforce record.
+1. User creates or updates a Sales Activity record.
-2. User enters the required information.
+2. User enters Priority and Follow Up Date.
-3. Salesforce evaluates the configured validation rules.
+3. Salesforce evaluates the Validation Rule.
-4. Valid records continue through the configured automation.
-5. Salesforce Flow performs the defined automated action.
+4. If High Priority is selected without a Follow Up Date, the record cannot be saved.
-6. Updated records become available for reporting.
+5. Valid Sales Activity records become available for reporting.

-7. Reports organize the CRM information.
-8. The Dashboard provides a centralized visual view.
+Lead Automation Process

+1. User creates a Lead.
+2. Salesforce evaluates the Lead's Industry.
+3. If Industry = Technology, the Record-Triggered Flow updates Rating to Hot.
+4. The updated Lead becomes available for reporting.

 ---